26Piedrosa/company/README.md

 ## Installation

-1. Download file master zip project.
+1. Download file zip.
-2. Extract file, then rename project folder.
+2. Extract file then rename project folder.
 3. Run `composer update` on project directory.
 4. Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.